Genomics-HSE/DAIseg/README.md

 143	T	A	0	0,1	.
 0 0 0 0
 ...
 ```
-which consists of the rows corresponding to biallelic SNPs with columns of SNS's position, REF and ALT alleles, Ancestral allele(if possible), Outgroup(African) and Neanderthal variants(if it is possible) and 2*number_of_samples haplotypes.
+which consists of the rows corresponding to biallelic SNPs with columns of SNS's position on CHR, REF and ALT alleles, Ancestral allele(if possible), Outgroup(African) and Neanderthal variants(if it is possible) and 2*number_of_samples haplotypes.

 2) samples.txt = list of samples
 ```bash